Ja Thak Wa uprising

-The last Cham kingdom, Panduranga or the Principality of Thuận Thành, was annexed by Minh Mang of Vietnam in August 1832.
-In response, the Cham resistance movement led by Ja Thak Wa established a second Kingdom of Champa in 1834 upon the launching of his large-scale Cham revolution against Vietnamese ruler Minh Mang's wake of oppression over the old Champa.
-It was dissolved in the following year when Vietnamese forces crushed the resistance movement.
+Ja Thak Wa uprising (Khởi nghĩa Ja Thak Wa) was a revolt led by two ethnic Cham leaders, Ja Thak Wa and Po War Palei, against the Vietnamese government under Emperor Minh Mạng in 19th century southern Vietnam.

+Northern Champa was conquered by the Dai Viet in 1471 but the Cham kept various forms of autonomy until 1832 (Panduranga and Principality of Thuận Thành).
+The Chams were forced to adopt Vietnamese customs.

+After the Katip Sumat uprising was put down, Ja Thak Wa (Thầy Điền or Điền Sư), another Muslim cleric, launched another revolt against Vietnamese in 1834.
+Ja Thak Wa chose Chek Bicham (Phố Châm Sơn) as his base area; he crowned Po War Palei (La Bôn Vương), a brother-in-law of the last deputy ruler Po Dhar Kaok (Nguyễn Văn Nguyên), as the new Champa king.
+The rebels attacked Ninh Thuận, Bình Thuận, Khánh Hòa and Phú Yên.
+They were supported by Montagnard in Central Highlands.

+The rebellion was put down in July 1835, though both Ja Thak Wa and Po War Palei were killed in Phan Rang earlier in May.
+In the same year, two Cham leaders, Po Phaok The (Nguyễn Văn Thừa) and Po Dhar Kaok (Nguyễn Văn Nguyên) were executed by the Emperor.

 Origin of Ja Thak Wa

 Ja Thak Wa, a Cham religious leader from Văn Lâm village, Ninh Thuận, originally a distinguished leader of Sumat's uprising, refrained from following Khaṭīb Sumat's prophecies after having a dispute with the khatib about motivation and planning.
 Sumat's uprising quickly fell apart due to the same reason.
 Ja Thak Wa criticized Sumat for his fanatical Islamic extremism and sycophant behaviors.
 He splintered his band from Sumat in late 1833 to the western mountains (Central Highlands).
 Ja Thak Wa was a moderate Bani dignitary and his movement in chiaroscuro was not motivated by Islamism.
-His desires were restoring an independent state of Champa with multiethnic and multicultural harmonies, as equidistant from Vietnamese seizure.
+His desires were restoring an independent state of Champa with multiethnic and multicultural harmonies from Vietnamese rules, urging the Cham natives to revolt and drive Vietnamese settlers out of Champa.